The Down Lo

-Hike to a Secret Tribal Village in Taiwan: The Dali and Datong Villages Hidden Deep Within Taroko Gorge
+Hike to a Secret Tribal Village Hidden Deep Within Taroko Gorge National Park in Taiwan

 Content Produced in Partnership with Taiwan Tourism Bureau

 With almost 25% of the population indigenous, Taiwan is rich with tribal culture.
 There are 16 tribes spread around the country, six of which can be found in the Hualien area.
-Also home to Taroko Gorge, the national park is one of Taiwan’s most beloved natural treasures and visited attractions.
+Also home to Taroko Gorge National Park, it is one of Taiwan’s most beloved natural treasures and visited attractions.
 Many tourists just go for the day, not realizing that a few hardy natives still live there and you can spend the night in their home.
 It’s a hard hike, but the payoff is worth it: it’s a cultural experience few are privy to.

 Datong village is fairly small and remote with five b&bs that offer similar accommodations.
 You get there by combining three trails in Taroko National Park, two of which are rarely used by tourists.
 Read: this is not a walk in the park.
 Dekalun, the first portion, picks up right from the visitor’s center parking lot.
 The beginning of the trek is a series of developed stairs straight up the mountainside with almost 1,000 feet of elevation gain within a few kilometers.
 Continuing to climb, the next segment is a series of switchbacks up the Dali trail.
 Prepare for your legs to be burning on both portions.